A Measurement of Proton, Deuteron, Triton and Alpha Particle Emission after Nuclear Muon Capture on Al, Si and Ti with the AlCap Experiment: Introduction

-To reach the required sensitivity, COMET Phase-I~\cite{COMETTDR} and Mu2e will stop a very large number of muons ($O(10^{18})$) in aluminum and so must design their experiments to reduce the impact of the large flux of background particles emitted from the target on their detectors.
-Both experiments will place their stopping targets on the axis of a solenoidal field and employ cylindrical detectors to measure the momentum of emitted electrons.
-The detectors will be kept at a large radius from the solenoid axis to avoid the intense flux of low momentum particles (\SI{<60}{MeV/c}), but maintain good acceptance for the higher-energy conversion electrons.
 For heavy charged particles emitted after the nuclear muon capture process, only a small amount of kinetic energy is required for a momentum of \SI{60}{MeV/\speedoflight}.
 For example, a \SI{2}{MeV} proton has enough transverse momentum to hit the active detector elements.
 To reduce the hit rate of these highly-ionizing particles, a thin cylindrical absorber will be placed between the aluminum stopping target and the detector to absorb low-energy protons.
 However, energy straggling in the absorber will degrade the energy resolution of the conversion electron signal and so the thickness of the absorber needs to be minimized.
 Therefore, in order to optimize the design of the absorber, it is essential to know the yield and energy spectrum of emitted heavy charged particles produced after nuclear muon capture.

-There are several summaries of past experimental results~\cite{Measday2001,uberall:1974,singer:1974,mukhop:1977} which discuss the observation and theoretical interpretation of the emission spectrum of protons, deuterons, and alpha particles after muon capture.
+There are several summaries of past experimental results~\cite{Measday2001,uberall:1974,singer:1974,mukhop:1977} which discuss the observation and theoretical interpretation of the emission spectrum of protons, deuterons, and $\alpha$-particles after muon capture.
 The most advanced theoretical model of this process was developed by Lifshitz and Singer~\cite{Lifshitz:1980gi, Lifshitz:1978qj} applying nuclear structure methods available in the late 1970s.
 They used a simplified weak Hamiltonian, and a nuclear excitation function of quasifree particles with an empirical nucleon-momentum distribution that allowed for both pre-equilibrium and compound-nucleus emission.
 Their main goal was to describe the process over a wide range of nuclei.
 They found that the calculated number of emitted particles per muon capture was consistent with the data available at the time.

 Unfortunately, previous experimental results are not directly relevant to COMET and Mu2e.
 The results are either from materials other than aluminum~\cite{Sobottka1968, Budyashov1971,vil:1971}, had no particle identification~\cite{heusser1972radioisotope, wyttenbach1978probabilities}, or the spectrum was only measured at high energies~\cite{Krane1979}.
 A recent measurement of the proton and deuteron momentum spectra from muon capture on aluminum from TWIST~\cite{Gaponenko:2019efc} has improved the picture.